 Traditionally, the cake is not gluten-free.
 However, you can make it so by using a gluten-free cake mix instead of a traditional cake mix.
 It is still a rich and creamy dessert for your enjoyment on a summer day.

-You can also customize the product to your liking.
+You can also customize this top-notch dessert using strawberry to your liking.
 For instance, top the dump cake with ice cream or whipped cream for an extra layer of flavor.
 You can also change the fruit topping freely: feel free to replace the coconut with sliced almonds or gluten-free oats.

 22. Lemon Brownies